symcbean/jokuwiki/README.md

 Not exactly rocket science so far!

+The Javascript from the jwHelloworld plugin will then use this data to render a speech bubble callout on the page.

+Note that due to the structure of the Dokuwiki plugin system, jwHelloworld must be installed as seperate plugin and is not bundled here - but is available on the same site as Jokuwiki itself.

 ## Speed enhancement ##

  - Since processing of the content (arguments to the initiator) is deferred, the javascript need not be loaded before the Jokuwiki tag is declared in the html - i.e. script tags can be moved to the bottom, and/or use the defer/async tags or be loaded via AJAX.
 In short, the page is not blocked loading javascript content.
  - Even without the overhead of jQuery, the amount of content which is different between individual pages is often less than 50% of the data downloaded from the server.
 Jokuwiki provides hooks to integrate [PJAX](https://github.com/defunkt/jquery-pjax) into templates and thereby reducing the total traffic on page transitions.
+See [startPjax](https://github.com/symcbean/startPjax) for an example implementation.
  - Actually, halving the content size isn't really a //great// performance saving - with HTTP it's all about the latency.
 But eliminating the need to re-fetch (even from cache), re-parse and re-compile the javascript on each page (along with parsing the CSS) does represent a big performance boost - on a bare installation of Weatherwax on my development machine this saves between 250 and 350 milliseconds per page load.

 ## Security Enhancement ##